SAP-samples/upscale-commerce-open-payment-integration/README.md

 # SAP Commerce Cloud Open Payment Framework

+## Before Importing
+The meaning of some fields in environment variables:
+token: A bearer token to access opf core.
+rootUrl: The root url of opf service, e.g. https://opf-iss-d0.api.commerce.stage.context.cloud.sap/opf
+accountGroupId: The id of merchant account group you created in opf workbench.
+accountId: The id of account you created under the account group.

 ## Description
 This repository offers sample pre-built integrations to payment gateways and methods in the form of Postman Collections that can be imported into your SAP Open Payment Framework tenant.